 For instance, you can take note of how you could’ve played the trade better or how you could’ve pressed your advantage by adding to your position.
 You can also write about which technical or fundamental signals could’ve allowed you to exit early and cut your losses.

-Of course you can’t guarantee that these lessons or rules will result in profits the next time you apply them to a trade, but they will help you get an edge in the markets.
+Of course, you can’t guarantee that these lessons or rules will result in profits the next time you apply them to trade, but they will help you get an edge in the markets.
 By doing so, you can make sure that each trading day provides an opportunity for learning and growth whether or not you were profitable for the day.

 There you have it, folks!
 I hope you enjoyed those simple yet effective tips on how to make the most out of your psychological trading journal.
 Little by little, these changes can do wonders for your trading psychology and your trading account as well.